 One of the most common applications for video in healthcare training are recordings of role-play exercises that demonstrate the use of a particular skill or process.
-These role-play exercises offers two primary benefits.
+These healthcare simulation videos offer two primary benefits.
 First, learners are able to see the skill being demonstrated in real-time, with the ability to pause and rewind when necessary to review a particular point.
-Second, recording the role-play enables trainers to re-use recordings as examples for future trainees, reducing the time and costs associated with holding multiple in-person training sessions.
+Second, recording the role-play enables healthcare trainers to reuse recordings as examples for future trainees, reducing the time and costs associated with holding multiple in-person training sessions.

 Using Panopto’s multi-camera recording feature to record medical simulation exercises, however, offers a third benefit: The ability to view the impact of care from both the caregiver’s perspective as well as that of the patient.
 And best yet, recording both patient and caregiver doesn’t require any specialized, expensive recording equipment.
 All it takes are a couple of webcams and the Panopto recorder for Windows.